Adverse Credit Mortgages

 You may have to pay an early repayment charge to your existing lender if you remortgage.

-For Equity Release mortgages we will charge a fee of £250 payable (non-refundable) at the outset and typically a further £750 payable (non-refundable) when you apply for a mortgage.
+For Equity Release Products we charge a fee of £750 payable (non-refundable) at the outset and typically a fee of up to 1% of the amount borrowed on completion of the mortgage.
+For example, on a loan of £100,000 a fee of up to £1,750 potentially would be payable.
 We will also be paid commission from the lender and any such commission will be disclosed to you in writing.